craiggough376/auth_react/README.md

 ` npm install jsonwebtoken`

-We could also add some visual feedback to incorporate the error messages we have flagged up in our backend by adding them to our signup.vue
+We could also add some visual feedback to incorporate the error messages we have flagged up in our backend by adding them to our signup.js

 > show the error when trying to sign up for same email address and route that it takes to get to error message.
 Should be err.response.data.title